massgov/mayflower-patternlab/CONTRIBUTING.md

 # Contributing

 Thanks for contributing to Mayflower!
-Follow the steps on this page to get up an running.
+Follow the steps on this page to get up and running.

 **On this page:**